-Hepatic Generated Neurotoxins as the Proximate Cause for Neurodegenerative Diseases, including Alzheimer’s, ALS, Parkinson’s and Age related macular degeneration.
+Hepatic Generated Neurotoxins are the Proximate Cause for Neurodegenerative Diseases, including Alzheimer’s, ALS, Parkinson’s, Multiple Sclerosis and Age Related Macular Degeneration.

 A logical extension of these heretical ideas, should they prove to be correct, lies on uncharted waters.
 Proposing this idea will lead many fellow professionals to openly question the sanity of the author.

 4B-1.
 A liver transplant (replacement) in a patient afflicted with ALS will very likely prevent the inevitable progression of ALS giving afflicted patients a more normal life expectancy.